Huron County Historical Society - About Us

 The Huron County Historical Society has provided us with the narrative which provides us with knowledge and understanding of Huron County and how we came to this day.

 Each year since 1965, the society has produced an issue of Huron Historical Notes, to help us remember and understand our past in this area.
-Forty-eight issues are available today, each one as important today as the day it came off the press as a contributor to our collective memory.
+Over 50 issues are available today, each one as important today as the day it came off the press as a contributor to our collective memory.

 What a remarkable achievement!